zaius/jdate/README.markdown

 ### Omissions ###
+%D, %F, %r, %R, %T, %v - Just use the full version of the formats.

 %n, %t - You can just use the \n and \t literals.

 %N - Javascript's Date doesn't have resolution below millisecond, so this is